waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## A. Verified Type Matchups
 *   Ghost has NO EFFECT on Normal.
 *   Normal has NO EFFECT on Ghost.
+*   Grass is NOT VERY EFFECTIVE against Fire.
 *   Unown's Hidden Power can be super-effective against Fire.
 ## B. Trainer Rosters
 *   **Falkner (Violet City):** Pidgey (Lv7), Pidgeotto (Lv9).